 We are either growing or we’re dying ― it’s a basic fundamental Law Of The Universe.
 Growth is also one of the 6 Human Needs.
 Growth is not possible without having a Growth Mindset.

 While a Fixed Mindset contracts us, a Growth Mindset expands us.
 The most successful people in any area of life have an insatiable desire to be, do and have more.
 They are always looking for ways to improve and stretch themselves and constantly striving to reach new heights.
-It is a Growth Mindset that allows us to achieve our full potential.
+It is a GM that allows us to achieve our full potential.

 How To Shift From A Fixed To A Growth Mindset